mozilla-platform-ops/devservices-aws/hgmo/README.rst

 * S3 buckets for holding bundles
 * A user for uploading to S3
 * A CloudFront distribution for serving content via a CDN
+* SNS topic receiving info about events on hg.mozilla.org